ArberSephirotheca/HW3-w26/README.md

 The material for homework 2 will be critical for this assignment.
 You will use your grammar as well as your first+ sets.
-If you do not want to use your own output from homework 2, you can use the reference file: grammar-ref.txt, which will be available to you after homework 2 ends in a coupled days.
+If you do not want to use your own output from homework 2, you can use the reference file, which will be available to you after homework 2 ends in a coupled days.

 # 1 A recursive descent parser for C-simple